perarnau/ggen/README.markdown

 The command line client uses [DOT][] as its textual graph file format.

-Address any remarks concerning compiling or using this tool to the bug tracker of the [GGen Website][web] or the [GGen Mailing-list][mail].
+Address any remarks concerning compiling or using this tool to [Swann Perarnau (main developer)][mail].

 ## REQUIREMENTS ##